Search the Sustainable Practice Program

 Today, sustainability is an imperative for community vitality, as well as a source of new opportunity.
 The intention of this seminar is to integrate the concepts of urban sustainability into a comprehensive sustainable cities model that is based on the triple bottom line of social, environmental and financial performance, or People, Planet, and Profit.
 This seminar will examine the issues, challenges and concerns of providing Sustainability Leadership specific to the three primary social sectors (government, private, nonprofit), including making the business case, the social justice case and the environmental protection case.
 Topics will include an in-depth review of policy and regulation, the effects of business practices on local sustainability, social justice, human health, and climate change; as well as the positive impacts of alternative community development models.
 Participants will learn to align sustainability with concepts of governance, local economic vitality reporting, and community infrastructure changes for the future.
 They also will learn and practice stakeholder engagement and facilitation techniques to use in their own organization.

-Due to the popularity of the program, and the high number of interested students who missed (or may miss) the enrollment deadline for seminars 1 and 2, we’ll also be offering flexible, self-paced versions of these seminars that can be completed independently in addition to the faculty-lead seminars.
+Due to the popularity of the program, and the high number of interested students who missed (or may miss) the initial enrollment deadline for seminars 1 and 2, we’ll also be offering flexible, self-paced versions of these seminars that can be completed independently in addition to the faculty-lead seminars.
 This format offers access to the same database of helpful materials, assignments, and insight as those lead by faculty members, granting new students a chance to catch up quickly to the current student cohort and review required content on their own.
 Students who discover the program after the most recent enrollment deadline has already passed can still learn all the skills they’ll need for the next seminar, integrating smoothly into the upcoming session.

 Our Enrollment Representatives can work with you to develop a convenient path through the program that suits your needs.
 Please contact us for further information.